Debt Release Letter (How to Write) Free Samples

 • The issuance of this letter means that there is no financial obligation between the creditor and the debtor.

-• The letter acts as a future reference for the debtor that he had fully paid the owed amount.
+• The letter acts as a future reference for the debtor, indicating that he has fully paid the owed amount.

 What Should be Included in a Debt Release Letter?

-The agreement one is given must include all of the following primary information:
+The agreement that is given must include all of the following primary information:

 • The debtors’/any other third party’s name and address